chharvey/counterpoint-proposals/issues/92-value-type-hierarchy.md

 In Java, the autoboxing mechanism used allows assigning a value object to a reference type, for example `Integer my_int_obj = 42;`.
 Java autoboxing is where the compiler internally creates an `Integer` object with a property of the value `42`, stores it in the heap, and assigns `my_int_obj` a reference to it, rather than the value itself.
 So, though it appears `my_int_obj` holds the value, it actually holds the reference to an ad hoc wrapper object.

-Counterpoint takes a simpler approach, but dropping the ad hoc wrapper object serving as the middle-man.
-When assigning a value object to a reference type or type `unknown`, the value *itself*, unwrapped, is stored directly on the heap, and a reference is returned in its place.
+Counterpoint takes a simpler approach, dropping the ad hoc wrapper object serving as the middle-man.
+When assigning a value object to a reference type or type `unknown`, the value *itself* (unwrapped) is stored directly on the heap, and a reference is returned in its place.
 When referencing the `unknown`-type variable, we have direct access to its value rather than needing to “unwrap” it first.
 ```cp
 % internally, these are all replaced with references
 let unn1: unknown = null;